 Not cleaning the food and water dishes daily.
 I have had clients tell me I don’t have to bother cleaning the food dish after each meal.
 Who wants to eat off a dirty dish?
 Cats don’t, they possess 200 million scent receptors compared to a humans’ meager 5 million.
 Foul odours in the food dish can even cause some cats to become anorexic and this can lead to serious medical problems.

 Leaving dry food out at all times.
-This drives me crazy.
 Cats are not cattle being fattened on feed lots but sadly many cat guardian’s are feeding their cats as if they are.
 Firstly, dry food is not a species appropriate food for cats.
 It is too low in protein, too high in carbs and far too low in moisture.
 Secondly, dry food left out all day does go stale and in humid climates can become rancid.
 If you must feed your cat dry food feed very small amounts (as a treat) and make the cat ‘hunt’ for the food by using a treat ball or food puzzle.
 This is a far more natural way for a cat to eat dry food.
-In nature cats will eat multiple small meals each day AFTER having spent energy hunting that meal down and remember not every hunt is successful.
+In nature cats will eat multiple small meals each day AFTER having spent energy hunting that meal down and not every hunt is successful.

 Lack of daily interactive play.
 Cats need to stalk, pounce, run and leap and cat guardians can provide for these needs by playing with their cats with interactive ‘wand’ type toys on a daily basis.
 Several scheduled 10-15 minute play sessions will make a world of difference in the mental and physical well being of your cat.
 I see many behaviour problems that are solved in part by implementing routine play sessions.
 Play alleviates stress and anxiety and helps build confidence.
 Interactive play is therapy for cats!